c-kruse/vanflow-specification/README.md

 | parent | Reference to the owning ROUTER record
 | linkCount | Number of incoming links connected to the router access
 | role | The role of the listener: inter-router or edge
+| activeTlsOrdinal | The highest TLS ordinal used in a connection

 ## Record Lifecycle